Netherlands - Agriculture

-Agriculture is not a funding priority for the Netherlands, but is incorporated into different sectors
+Agriculture is not a priority for the Netherlands but is incorporated into different sectors

 The Directorate of Inclusive Green Growth (IGG) is responsible for policies related to food security

 Within the Ministry of Foreign Affairs, the Directorate-General for International Cooperation (DGIS) is responsible for designing and coordinating the implementation of Dutch development policy.
-Within DGIS, the Department of Inclusive Green Growth (IGG) focuses on policies related to food security, climate, water, energy, and natural resources.
+Within DGIS, the Department of Inclusive Green Growth (IGG) focuses on policies related to food security, climate, water, energy, natural resources, and the arctic.
 IGG includes a specific thematic cluster on food security.
-The Sustainable Economic Development Department within DGIS supports farmer cooperatives in developing countries.
+The Sustainable Economic Development Department within DGIS supports farmer cooperatives in low-income countries.